 Figure 5 Buffered areas surrounding oil and gas wells encompassing already highly disturbed areas (a) were not included in our calculation of total potential mitigation acreage.
 Only areas containing primarily intact LPC habitat (b) were included.

-Habitat Loss
+Agricultural Conversion

 We used two approaches to estimate the area of LPC habitat converted to agricultural land since the species was delisted.
 For both approaches, we considered the growing season (May 01 – September 01) of 2015 to represent ‘before’ conditions, and the growing season of 2016 as ‘after’ conditions.

 Our first approach followed similar methodology to a previous study of habitat loss, and used the U.S Department of Agriculture’s annual Cropland Data Layer (CDL).
 This product classifies agricultural land by crop type across the United States, using a combination of satellite reflectance, elevation, and ground-truthing data.
 The product is a 30 m resolution raster whose pixels have a ‘cropland’ value designating crop type, and an assignment confidence score [0, 1].
 To estimate LPC habitat conversion to agriculture, we selected pixels classified as either scrubland or grassland in the 2015 CDL, and as any crop type in the 2016 CDL.
 We performed this calculation using two different confidence thresholds, excluding pixels with < 75% assignment confidence, and excluding pixels with < 90% confidence.
-We applied two successive majority filters to each result to eliminate single, isolated pixels creating more contiguous areas of change or non-change.
+We applied two successive majority filters to each result to eliminate single, isolated pixels in order to create more contiguous areas of change or non-change.
 Areas representing change were then converted to polygons.
-Finally, due to the concave and patchy nature of the per-pixel output, we created minimum-area bounding boxes around each polygon, which more accurately represent the footprint of an agricultural parcel.
+Finally, because of the concave and patchy nature of the per-pixel output, we created minimum-area bounding boxes around each polygon, which more accurately represent the footprint of an agricultural parcel.
 The sum area of all resulting polygons was used as the first estimate of habitat loss.

 Our second approach used measures of intra-annual variation in greenness, as indicated by NDVI.
-We calculated NDVI across LPC range using Landsat-8 30 m resolution images obtained between April 30th and September 1st in 2015 (before) and 2016 (after).
+We calculated NDVI across LPC range using Landsat-8 30 m resolution images obtained between April 30 and September 1 in 2015 (before) and 2016 (after).
 For each year, we calculated the dispersion (sample variance normalized by sample mean) and maximum NDVI value across images at each pixel.
-Our expectation was that agricultural land cover would have both greater variance, and maximum NDVI values over the course of a growing season than natural landcover.
+Our expectation was that agricultural land cover would have both greater variance and maximum NDVI values throughout a growing season than would natural landcover.
 Thus, conversion from LPC habitat to agriculture would be indicated by an increase in both values from 2015 to 2016.
 To estimate the likelihood of conversion, we calculated the difference between NDVI dispersion and maxima between the two years.

 Small sample size can bias estimates of dispersion.
 Therefore, we adjusted observed NDVI metrics by a measure of uncertainty based on the number of images available at a pixel location.
 The probability of true population variance (σ2) given a sample variance (s2) and sample size (n) can be estimated by an Inverse Gamma distribution: P(σ2 | s2, n) ~ IG(n/2, (n-1)*s2/2).
 We used the ratio of the probability density for the observed sample variance from a distribution parameterized by the actual sample size, to one parameterized by the maximum possible sample size, as an adjustment factor for observed dispersion.
 The adjustment factor (AF) for observed dispersion at a given pixel i was: